 Timers – you can use sand timers or the stopwatch on your phone to show a child how long they need to complete an activity or how long they are waiting for.

 Signing –Signing or Makaton is visual aid.
 Makaton is a system of signs and symbols combined with speech to assist hearing people with communication or learning difficulties.
-Signs from British Sign Language (BSL) are used however BSL is different to Makaton as it is a language for the deaf community in the UK.
+Signs from British Sign Language (BSL) are used however BSL is different to Makaton.
+BSL is a language for the deaf community in the UK.
 Makaton is what Mr Tumble uses on the Cbeebies show Something Special.
-We used to use the sing and sign dvd which I highly recommend for little ones:

 Challenging behaviour aids – Social stories and visual aids can be used to address behaviour that is challenging (such as hitting, biting or running away).
 It is important that you use the visual aid to demonstrate what is acceptable behaviour and what the child should be doing instead.
 It is not a way to tell a child off.

-There are many companies that sell ready made visual aids, I would recommend making your own as then it is specific to the child but here are some I can recommend.
+There are many companies that sell ready made visual aids, I would recommend making your own as then it is specific to the child but I can also recommend ASD Bright Ideas.